/|

 |

-the movement of a horse as part of a treatment strategy when used by
+describe the movement of a horse as part of a treatment strategy

-physical, occupational, and speech therapists.
-The word hippotherapy
+when used by physical, occupational, and speech therapists.
+The word

-comes from the Greek word "hippos" meaning horse.
-Hippotherapy requires
+hippotherapy comes from the Greek word "hippos" meaning horse.
+Hippotherapy

-ways as a human pelvis does.
-This creates a movement pattern similar
+a human pelvis does.
+This creates a movement pattern similar to human

-to human walking.
-The horse also provides sensory input which impacts
+walking.
+The horse also provides sensory input which impacts the

 for the development of sensorimotor abilities is established.
 Therefore,